Sustainability Pages

 Our suppliers

-Responsible procurement is a key pillar of our operations.
-Therefore, our most important core principle when choosing suppliers is to display fairness and transparency in the selection process, which is thus based on the joint application of tendering and negotiation.
-This is why it is especially important for us to maintain good supplier relationships that enable continuous dialogue.
-Our objective is to operate an efficient cost management system and procurement process, and to control expenses.
+Responsible procurement is a key pillar of the Bank’s operations.
+Therefore, the bank’s most important core principle when choosing suppliers is to display fairness and transparency in the selection process, which is thus based on the joint application of tendering and negotiation.
+This is why it is especially important to maintain good supplier relationships that enable continuous dialogue.
+The objective is to operate an efficient cost management system and procurement process, and to control expenses.
+The same terms apply to all suppliers, and in the course of their selection the Bank enforces the same procurement principles and rules consistently.

-Our procurement principles are as follows:
+The procurement principles are as follows:

 - a supplier selection system that ensures transparency and a level playing field;